otischung/robot_arm_esp32/README.md

 Range: [0°, 180°]

-- The direction when J2 is 180°.
+- The direction valid when J2 is 180°.

   - 0° (0 rad): The forearm points left.